 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into your new account.
-Each firm runs differently, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into your new IRA or 401(k).
+Each firm runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the savings directly into your IRA or new 401(k).
-This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your IRA or new 401(k).
+This is also known as a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not a good idea except under specific circumstances.
+Like cashing out a 401(k), an indirect rollover is generally not advisable unless circumstances dictate you need money now.
 Your O'Fallon, IL financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Mistakes

-Even for O'Fallon, IL residents with a good grasp of their finances, deciding on the best option for your 401(k) rollover can be complicated.
-The most common pitfalls you should avoid are:
+Even for O'Fallon, IL residents with a solid grasp of their finances, deciding on the best option for your 401(k) rollover can be complicated.
+The most common mistakes people make when considering their options are:

-• Not weighing all your options — If you like many aspects of your current 401(k) plan, it may make sense to leave your savings there.
-But you would not longer be able to contribute to it, and a new plan may offer other benefits that are not offered by your current plan.
+- Not considering a rollover — If you like your current 401(k) plan, it may make sense to leave your savings there.
+But you would not longer be able to contribute to it, and a new account may offer other benefits your current plan doesn't.

-• Not opening a new account first — If you do rollover your 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do open up an IRA or new 401(k), it's important to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.

-• Forgetting about the same property rule — Any savings that you roll over must be the "same property."
-Meaning, you can't withdraw cash from your 401(k), buy assets with it and deposit those new assets into a new account.
-If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.
+- Not taking into account the same property rule — The funds you roll over must be the "same property."
+Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and move those assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.

 Speak to a 401(k) Rollover Advisor Today

-What to do with your 401(k) from your previous job depends on your unique situation.
-Many in O'Fallon, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Your unique situation will dictate which 401(k) option is best for you.
+Many people in O'Fallon, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll share with you.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a great amount of investment research that we’ll provide you with.
+We’re based on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in O'Fallon, IL today.